 Serious side effects are extremely rare, however, all LloydsPharmacy colleagues providing this service are fully trained in managing what is called 'anaphylaxis'.
 Anaphylaxis can occur when a patient has a severe allergic reaction to a vaccination they are given.

 Symptoms can include fainting, shortness of breath, falling blood pressure and swelling of the face and throat.
 Anaphylaxis is extremely rare and typically happens within ten minutes of a patient receiving the injection.

 Should I take a break from working out after the flu vaccination?

 Not particularly.
-It’s not like giving blood where there would be a risk of bleeding from the vein, as the flu vaccine is not given into a vein.
 Some people may experience a sore arm, so the advice is just to be sensible.

 Should I get still get my flu jab if I’m feeling unwell?

 If you are very unwell (for example with a fever or temperature above 38.5 C), the pharmacist may postpone your flu vaccination until you have fully recovered.
 If you have a minor illness without a fever, such as a cold, you should not need to postpone your flu vaccine.
 It is also fine to have your flu jab if you are on antibiotics.